dbsmythe/Mtlx_Markdown_Test/mtlx1.39_spec.md

 Alternatively, a custom node's implementation may be described using a Node Graph.
 A &lt;nodegraph> element wraps a graph of standard or custom nodes, taking the inputs and producing the output(s) described in the specified &lt;nodedef>.

 A **&lt;nodegraph>** element consists of at least one node element and at least one &lt;output> element contained within a &lt;nodegraph> element.
 Nodegraph elements may be one of two types: a **functional nodegraph**, which is the implementation of a node defined by a separate &lt;nodedef>, or a **compound nodegraph**, which is a set of nodes grouped together into a nodegraph container.
-A functional nodegraph must either itself specify a `nodedef` attribute or be referenced by an &lt;implementation> element with a "nodegraph" attribute, while a compound nodegraph may do neither but may optionally specify one or more &lt;input> and/or &lt;token> elements:
+A functional nodegraph must either itself specify a `nodedef` attribute or be referenced by an &lt;implementation> element with a "nodegraph" attribute, while a compound nodegraph may do neither but may optionally specify one or more &lt;input> and/or &lt;token> elements.

-Functional nodegraph:
+#### Functional Nodegraphs

+A **functional nodegraph** is a nodegraph-based implementation for a specified &lt;nodedef>, with the &lt;nodedef> declaring the set of inputs that the nodegraph accepts: a functional nodegraph may not itself specify any direct child input elements.

 ```
   <nodegraph name="graphname" nodedef="nodedefname" [target="target"]>